 4 Comparing Methodologies.
 During Santo 2006, we deployed three approaches to "measuring" biodiversity: Rapid Assessment (RAP); all-species inventory; quantitative ecology sampling.
 These approaches had never been carried simultaneously on the same site, and their results could thus hardly be compared.

+5 Molecular Barcoding Digital and Imaging.
+A significant outcome of our expedition is the reconciliation of traditional taxonomy, where most species have been named based on shell characters alone, with modern approaches based on living animals.
+We have now optimized coordination of sampling and processing effort whereby bulk samples are sorted to morphospecies in the lab immediately after the catch, and specimens of each morphospecies are then photographed and selected specimen(s) are preserved for DNA sequencing.
+The Santo 2006 expedition has resulted in the single largest molluscan dataset now available worldwide for barcoding.
+Indicative Results

-6 Training and Capacity Building.
+0 70 135 200 270 km/h Map of the recent hurricanes tracks that have hit Santo 6 Training and Capacity Building.

 With only 200,000 inhabitants, Vanuatu does not have academic biodiversity research institutions, and the administrations in charge of Fisheries or Environment have very limited staff.
 We proactively searched for local students, and 6 of them were involved in the field and laboratory work; one of them will remain closely involved in our reporting to the Government of Vanuatu.
 Five of the Santo 2006 participants were from the Philippines, 4 of whom had been involved in the Panglao project, demonstrating that our partnership with Filipino colleagues now extends well beyond their own country.

-5 Barcoding Molecular and Digital Imaging.
-A significant outcome of our expedition is the reconciliation of traditional taxonomy, where most species have been named based on shell characters alone, with modern approaches based on living animals.
-We have now optimized coordination of sampling and processing effort whereby bulk samples are sorted to morphospecies in the lab immediately after the catch, and specimens of each morphospecies are then photographed and selected specimen(s) are preserved for DNA sequencing.
-The Santo 2006 expedition has resulted in the single largest molluscan dataset now available worldwide for barcoding.
-Indicative Results Qtin d types, such as seagrass beds, mineral sediments, etc. Many reefs were not in good shape, obviously not the result of overfishing as there is very little subsistance fishing going on in Santo, and no dynamite fishing.
+The logistics and human resources deployed during the expedition were appropriate for our goals, and explain the quality of the results.
+We had learnt lessons from Panglao, and we probably worked better in Santo.
+In terms of species richness, the number of species inventoried goes even beyond our expectations : 1,100 species of decapods (crabs, shrimps and hermit crabs), in the order of 4,000 species of molluscs.
+The wealth of digital images resulting from the expedition will be a revelation to the scientific community as well as to the general public.
+Hundreds of new species possibly over a thousand - have been discovered.
+Yet, our results are paradoxical.
+If species richness is used as a measure, it can be said that the marine biodiversity of Santo is "very rich"; in fact, by the number of species of crustaceans worldwide, Santo is second only to Panglao.
+However, we believe that this is the result of our large workforce, and we believe that if the same workforce had been deployed elsewhere in the South Pacific, including New Caledonia, the Solomon Islands, Papua New Guinea, and probably Fiji, we would have had similarly very high numbers.
+We even found that our study area glaringly lacked some habitat types, such as seagrass beds, mineral sediments, etc. Many reefs were not in good shape, obviously not the result of overfishing as there is very little subsistance fishing going on in Santo, and no dynamite fishing.
 We believe that perhaps the hurricanes of the 1980s are to be blamed (see map of hurricane tracks).
 We also found that most species were extremely scarce in the number of stations where they occured and in the individual numbers, more so than in many other sites known to the participants.
-Thus, the paradox is: even if Santo is not a site of exceptionnal richness, as we have deployed an exceptionally complete workforce we came up with an exceptionally comprehensive species inventory rivalling with richest spots known in the world!
+Thus, the paradox is: even if Santo is not a site of exceptionnal richness, as we have deployed an exceptionally complete workforce we came up with an exceptionally comprehensive species inventory rivalling with richest spots known in the world !